 #3.
 'Party Rock Anthem' by LMFAO featuring Lauren Bennett and GoonRock

 LMFAO's summer 2011 song "Party Rock Anthem" spent a total of 68 weeks on the Billboard Hot 100 Chart.
 The track's 47-week drop from the #1 spot, broke a record, beating Savage Garden's "Truly Madly Deeply" 44-week fall from the top.

 #2.
 'How Do I Live' by LeAnn Rimes

 - Year: 1997

 At the 1998 Grammy Awards, LeAnn Rimes lost out in the Best Country Vocal Performance category to Trisha Yearwood.
 What did Trisha Yearwood win for?
 Her version of the same song.
 This marked the first time in Grammy's history that two artists had been nominated for the same song in the same category.
 And while Rimes didn't go home with a Grammy that night, she at least got to perform her version of the track during the show.

 - Year: 1960

-“The Twist” was arguably Chubby Checker’s biggest hit, but it wasn’t an original.
+"The Twist" was arguably Chubby Checker's biggest hit, but it wasn't an original.
 The first group to record the song was Hank Ballard and the Midnighters, but their version never really took off.
-In fact, Chubby Checker’s version didn’t do that well at first either.
-It wasn’t until he performed it on “American Bandstand” that it really became the cultural phenomenon we all know it to be today.
+In fact, Chubby Checker's version didn't do that well at first either.
+It wasn't until he performed it on Dick Clark's "American Bandstand" in 1960 that it really became the cultural phenomenon everyone knows today.